Chief Executive, North America

 Managing Partner and CEO

 Richard Kopelman serves as CEO and managing partner of Aprio, a nationally recognized, CPA-led business advisory firm.
-With more than 25 years of experience in public accounting, Kopelman has earned a reputation for providing clients, from startups to billion-dollar enterprises, with the highest level of service.
-In 2017 the Florida native directed Aprio’s combination with Birmingham-based Yeager & Boyd, marking the firm’s first expansion outside the Atlanta market.
+With more than 25 years of experience in public accounting, Kopelman has earned a reputation for providing clients, from start-ups to billion-dollar enterprises, with the highest level of service.
+Recently Kopelman has directed several strategic combinations for Aprio, expanding the firm into the Charlotte, Nashville, and New York markets.

 Education: University of South Florida